gbmitchell/math4610/HW6/problem_6.md

 will produce an executable **2conditionNumberParallel.exe** that can be executed.

 **Description/Purpose:** This routine will compute the largest eigenvalue of a matrix A and the largest eigenvalue of the matrix inverse A^(-1).
-The L2-Norm is used in computing the eigenvalues and by multiplying the two eigenvalues together, the product is a 2 condition number or factor of the 2 condition number.
+The L2-Norm is used in computing the eigenvalues and by multiplying the two resulting eigenvalues together, the product is a 2 condition number or factor of the 2 condition number.
 This routine combines the parallel routies of the power method and inverse power method to create a parallel version of the 2 condition number routine.
+The majoraty of time gained from the parallel version of the condition number routine is contributed by the parallel power method routine.
+Not much time is gained from the parallel inverse power method routine.
+As a result the overall time gained is relativly small.

 **Input:** There are five inputs needed in this case to compute the largest eigenvalue.
 A square matrix A, a vector v, a variable tol for error, a variable maxiter value to stop infinite loops, and a value n to indicate the size of the matrix and vector.
 The matrix and vectors are passed to the routine by reference.